colonelxy/Trustless-Elections-Dapp/README.md

 AWS IoT device data and service endpoints: Each account has several device endpoints that are unique to the account and support specific IoT functions.
 The AWS IoT device data endpoints support a publish/subscribe protocol that is designed for the communication needs of IoT devices; however, other clients, such as apps and services, can also use this interface if their application requires the specialized features that these endpoints provide.
 The AWS IoT device service endpoints support device-centric access to security and management services.
-You can also use your own fully-qualified domain name (FQDN), such as iebc.co.ke, and the associated server certificate to connect devices to AWS IoT by using Configurable endpoints.
+You can also use your own ``fully-qualified domain name (FQDN)``, such as iebc.co.ke, and the associated server certificate to connect devices to AWS IoT by using Configurable endpoints.

 The Kinesis Firehorse too must have a role assigned to it for it to send the collected data to th S3.
-Use an IAM role and policies to manage temporary credentials for your producer and client applications to access Kinesis Data Firehose delivery streams.
+Use an ``IAM role`` and ``policies`` to manage temporary credentials for your producer and client applications to access Kinesis Data Firehose delivery streams.
 Only specific biometrically authenticated persons can send results Users linked to specific devices

-For troubleshooting, the SSH port will only allow an individual IP address to log in via the bastion host.
+For troubleshooting, the ``SSH port`` will only allow an individual IP address to log in via the ``bastion host``.

 ### Operations
 The key steps involved for connecting your device to AWS IoT are:

-- Create an EC2 instance and enable the correct port
+- Create an ``EC2 instance`` and enable the correct port
 - Add the app to the EC2 instance
 - Obtain the certificate and private key for the app from AWS IoT
 - Build the device-side application and transfer it along with the certificate and private key, and any other supporting files to the device